Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in St Clair, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers for St Clair shows around 46 new homes approved annually over the past five financial years ending June 2021.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, St Clair has seen around 46 new homes approved annually over the past five financial years ending June 2021.
 This totals an estimated 234 homes.
-In the current financial year, up to June 2026, 41 approvals have been recorded.
-Despite population decline in the area, development activity has been adequate relative to other areas.
+As of April 2026, 41 approvals have been recorded in this financial year.
+Despite population decline, development activity has been adequate relative to other areas.

 Frequently Asked Questions - Development